Be Careful Out There

 E-commerce has been a winner in 2020 business-wise, as more people are shopping from home due to lockdown measures.
 From a business standpoint, 2020 has thus been a good year for many e-commerce companies.
 This does, however, not mean that their stocks are good investments:

-Amazon (NASDAQ:AMZN) is already trading at what I believe is a rather high valuation (and one I wouldn't add at), but compared to the likes of MercadoLibre (NASDAQ:MELI), Shopify (NYSE:SHOP), ContextLogic (NASDAQ:WISH), or Fiverr (NYSE:FVRR), Amazon is looking like a bargain.
+Amazon (AMZN) is already trading at what I believe is a rather high valuation (and one I wouldn't add at), but compared to the likes of MercadoLibre (MELI), Shopify (SHOP), ContextLogic (WISH), or Fiverr (FVRR), Amazon is looking like a bargain.
 Shopify, for example, is trading at a market capitalization of ~$150 billion right now, while not even coming close to generating even $1 billion in net profits.
 That doesn't sound like a good investment proposition to me.
-If buying anything in this space is what one wants to do no right now, I'd go with something like Alibaba (NYSE:BABA), trading at a relatively reasonable valuation of ~25 times net profits.
+If buying anything in this space is what one wants to do no right now, I'd go with something like Alibaba (BABA), trading at a relatively reasonable valuation of ~25 times net profits.

 Software Stocks